Ecuador

 Strengths

-• Significant mineral resources (copper, gold, etc.), oil and gas
+• Significant but only partially exploited mineral resources (copper, gold, etc.), oil and gas

 • Tourism potential (flora, fauna, heritage)